A Logarithmic Bayesian Approach to Quantum Error Detection: A Practical Bayesian Filter

 the magnitude of $\log(1 + e^{\Delta L})$ is negligible.
 This provides a threshold to determine whether a given $L^{\ell_i}_{\ell_{i-1}}$ contributes significantly to Eq.~\eqref{eq:max_logsumexp} or if it can instead be reasonably ignored.

-In Figure~\ref{fig:contributions}, we plot the average values of $L^{\ell_i}_{\ell_{i-1}}$ for $\ell_i = 0$ and $\ell_i = 1$ before and after a bit-flip error occurs.
-These values are taken from the optimal filter in Eq.~\eqref{eq:bayes_filter}, which we simulate numerically using methods described in Appendix~\ref{sec_app:implement_filter}.
+In Figure~\ref{fig:contributions}, we plot the average values of $L^{\ell_i}_{\ell_{i-1}}$ for $\ell_i = 0$ and $\ell_i = 1$ before and after a bit-flip error occurs on a state initialized to $\ket{000}$.
+These values are taken from the optimal filter in Eq.~\eqref{eq:bayes_filter}, which we simulate numerically using the method described in Appendix~\ref{sec_app:implement_filter}.
 The plots of Figure~\ref{fig:contributions} demonstrate clearly that only one $L^{\ell_i}_{\ell_{i-1}}$ term is significant when $\ell_i$ is equal to the true system state and two of the terms are significant when $\ell_i$ is separated from the true state by one bit-flip.
+For example, the gap $\Delta L$ between $L^0_0$ and the second-largest $L^{\ell_i}_{\ell_{i-1}}$ in plot \hyperref[fig:contributions]{5A} is roughly -15 before the bit-flip, which is far smaller than the cutoff threshold of -4 described in Eq.~\eqref{eq:threshold}.
 Plots of the other $\ell_i$ indicate that states separated from the true state by two bit-flips have four significant terms and the state separated by three bit-flips has eight significant terms.

 To understand the behavior shown in Figure~\ref{fig:contributions}, it is necessary to determine the typical magnitudes of Eq.~\eqref{eq:log_transitions} and Eqs.(\ref{eq:log_000} -- \ref{eq:log_001}) under realistic conditions.
 Starting first with the measurement log-densities, we are interested in their expected values when the system is in some state $\ell'$, so we take the average of Eqs.(\ref{eq:log_000} -- \ref{eq:log_001}) with respect to measurements distributed as $P(M^{(1)}_iM^{(2)}_i|\ell'\ell')$.
 For convenience we label this quantity as